Mumbai: MSRDC too broke to install explosives scanners at Sea Link

-It has decided not to float tenders inviting companies to put in the two Rs 20-crore detectors, because its losses have crossed Rs 150 crore; police and security agencies had recommended their installation as a safety measure
+It has decided not to float tenders inviting companies to put in the two Rs 20-crore detectors, because its losses have crossed Rs 150 cr; police and security agencies had recommended their installation

 Pecuniary troubles have stopped the installation of devices to detect presence of explosives on the Bandra-Worli Sea Link (BWSL).
 The Maharashtra State Road Development Corporation (MSRDC), realising it is up to its neck in losses and borrowings, has decided not to float tenders to get the detectors installed.